Troms: Geography

-The 1505 m / 5000 ft Piggtind in the Lyngen Alps, at the intersection of Tromsø, Balsfjord and Storfjord municipalities.
-February 2009.
+The 1,505 m / 5,000 ft Piggtind in the Lyngen Alps, at the intersection of Tromsø, Balsfjord and Storfjord municipalities.

 Troms is located in the northern part of the Scandinavian Peninsula.
 Due to the long distance to the more densely populated areas of the continent, this is one of the least polluted areas of Europe.
 Troms has a very rugged and indented coastline facing the Norwegian Sea.

-However, the large and mountainous islands along the coast provide an excellent sheltered waterway on the inside.
+The large and mountainous islands along the coast provide an excellent sheltered waterway on the inside.
 Starting in the south, the largest islands are: northeastern part of Hinnøya (the southern part is in Nordland), Grytøya, Senja, Kvaløya, Ringvassøya, Reinøy, Vanna, and Arnøy.
 Some of these islands, most noteworthy Senja, have a rugged outer coast with steep mountains, and a more calm eastern shore.

 There are several large fjords that stretch quite far inland.
 Starting in the south, the largest fjords are Vågsfjorden, Andfjorden (partially in Nordland county), Malangen, Balsfjorden, Ullsfjorden, Lyngen, and Kvænangen.
-The largest lake is Altevatnet in the interior of the county.
+The largest lake is Altevatnet, in the interior of the county.

-Jiekkevarre reaching more than 1,800 m / 6000 ft high from Balsfjord Municipality; February 2009.
+Jiekkevarre reaching more than 1,800 m / 6000 ft high from Balsfjord Municipality.

-There are mountains in all parts of Troms; the most alpine and striking are probably the Lyngen Alps (Lyngsalpene), with several small glaciers and the highest mountain in the county, Jiekkevarre with a height of 1833 m.
-Several glaciers are located in Kvænangen Municipality, including parts of the Øksfjordjøkelen, the last glacier in mainland Norway to drop icebergs directly into the sea (in the Jøkelfjord).
-The largest river in Troms (waterflow) is Målselva (in Målselv Municipality), and the largest (not the highest) waterfall is Målselvfossen at 600 m long and 20 m high.
-Marble is present in parts of Troms, and thus numerous caves, as in Salangen Municipality and Tjeldsund Municipality.
+There are mountains in all parts of Troms.
+The most alpine and striking are probably the Lyngen Alps (Lyngsalpene), with several small glaciers and the highest mountain in the county, Jiekkevarre with a height of 1833 m.
+Several glaciers are located in Kvænangen Municipality, including parts of the Øksfjordjøkelen, the last glacier in mainland Norway to drop icebergs directly into the sea, in the Jøkelfjord.

+The largest river in Troms by waterflow is Målselva, in Målselv Municipality.
+The largest waterfall, not the highest, is Målselvfossen at 600 m long and 20 m high.
+Marble is present in parts of Troms, and in numerous caves, in Salangen Municipality and Tjeldsund Municipality.